 This new Moto watch isn't exactly made by Motorola though.
 It's been built by a company called eBuyNow, a partner brand of Motorola that has licensed the Moto 360 brand to bring it back to life.

 The last time we had a Motorola smartwatch on our wrists was 2015, when the tech company launched the second generation 360.
-We were still calling Google's OS Android Wear and we had to live with smartwatch screens featuring flat tyres.

 Read this: Best Apple Watch alternatives